rramaswamy2/csv-file-upload-spring-boot/README.md

 # Spring Boot Upload/Download CSV Files with MySQL database example

-this is a small spring boot app to demo CSV file upload and persist data to mySQL database
+this is a spring boot app to demo CSV file upload and persist data to mySQL database

-we will also be able to update attributes in the CSV record using HTTP PATCH or PUT operation.
+this app can also update attributes in the CSV record using HTTP PATCH or PUT operation.

-user will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.
+users will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.

 HTTP GET will have a find all and find by ID operation.

-and we also expose a HTTP DELETE by ID operation for reconciliation purpose.
+and we also expose a HTTP DELETE by ID operation to remove records for reconciliation purpose.

-a CSV helper utility is used from apache commons library to parse CSV file to get the CSV records and
+a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and

-populate into a domain model object, and also to write model records to a byte array output stream and
+populate into a domain model object, and also a CSV printer utility is used to write model records to

-to get the input stream to read this file.
+a byte array output stream and get the input stream to read this file.

 basic validation in the form of @NotNull and @NotEmpty annotation the the domain model entity are added

-along with @Valid annotation before the @RequestBody can help to validate the input.
+along with @Valid annotation before the @RequestBody which can help to validate the input.

-basic exception handling support is added for get query for invalid ID.
+basic exception handling support with @ControllerAdvice and @ExceptionHandler is added for for exceptions like invalid ID in the GET request URL or trying to upload a file greater than max configured file size (2 MB).

+if you prefer to POST a JSON payload to create a new record in DB, then enable the @GeneratedValue annotation in the domain model id attribute to auto-generate the ID value, but if you prefer to specify the ID in the CSV file to be uploaded then comment this @GeneratedValue annotation to manually specify the ID in the CSV file.

 TODO : validate the file upload to avoid corrupted record or invalid format in the client file.